 Undergraduate course applications are made through the Universities and Colleges Admissions Service (UCAS).
 These courses may be required prior to gaining a first degree.

 Many first degrees will require students to read for the degree of bachelor which may take around three years to complete.
 However, in the sciences and engineering integrated courses that cover both undergraduate level and advanced level which will lead to a degree of master, these usually take four years to complete and include a research project or dissertation.

-There are a number of different causes why you may want to enrol to undergraduate course in the United Kingdom plus there are many different subjects you can choose from.
+There are a number of different causes why you may want to enrol in an undergraduate course in the United Kingdom plus there are many different subjects you can choose from.
 Courses range from Marine biology to Accountancy and can be completed at many colleges and universities throughout the United Kingdom.
 A UK degree will allow you to specialise in your chosen field.

-If you are fascinated in a particular subject, a undergraduate education will give you a good opportunity to fulfil a career in that field.
+If you are fascinated in a particular subject, an undergraduate education will give you a good opportunity to fulfil a career in that field.
 When studying for a degree, you will learn to work independently and to think for yourself.

-Some of the courses that you can select from are: computer science and technology, fashion and design, the humanities and many, many others.
-With such an incredible range of courses and a flexible approach that the education system offers, you are able to select precisely what you like to study and what type of course will suit your needs.
+Some of the courses that you can select from are computer science and technology, fashion and design, the humanities and many, many others.
+With such an incredible range of courses and a flexible approach that the education system offers, you are able to select precisely what you like to study and what type, of course, will suit your needs.

 It can be quite confusing when choosing a postgraduate course as there are many different types of courses available.
 Some you will need to meet certain entry requirements.
 You need to find the course that is suitable to your needs and will help you gain qualifications in your chosen field.

 Here are the main types of courses available:

 With taught courses, you take a series of ‘taught’ courses and then you are assessed on them.
 The courses may contain a practical project, a research project, dissertation or placement.

 Within taught courses there are three different types: